Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/configuration_structure.md

 * Reference the name of the Dashboard as a [variable](../configuration/yaml_config)
 * Share the dashboard with other users
 * Set a management zone filter on the complete dashboard, again as a variable, most likely [referenced from another config](../configuration/yaml_config#referencing-other-configurations)
-  * Filtering the whole dashboard by management zone makes sure no private data is accidentally picked up on tiles, and removes the possible need to define filters for individual tiles
+  * Filtering the whole dashboard by management zone makes sure no private data is accidentally picked up on tiles and removes the possible need to define filters for individual tiles

 From Dynatrace version 208 onwards: